FilipStenbeck/lighthouse-report/README.md

 ```
 lighthouse-report
   ├── config (application config for example which audits to run)
-  ├── scripts (everything related to runnin and generating reports)
+  ├── scripts (everything related to running and generating reports)
   └── web (node.js express server for serving reports online)
   │   ├── routes
   │   └── views